jorisvandenbossche/course-python-data/notebooks/case2_observations_processing.md

 3. process the returned message:
     * if a match is found, add the information of the columns 'class', 'kingdom', 'order', 'phylum', 'scientificName', 'status' and 'usageKey'
     * if no match was found: nan-values
-4. Join the DataFrame of unique genus/species information with the enriched GBIF info to the `survey_data_species` data set
+4. Join the DataFrame of unique genus/species information with the enriched GBIF info to the `survey_data_plots` data set

 +++